carolinesadlerr/recursive-graphics/README.md

 In order to further test our understanding of fractals and L-Systems, we also created functions for the following fractals: Dragon Curve, Sierpinski Curve, and Koch Curve.

 ## l-system-plotter.py
 This is a python file used to visualize the C++ files.
 This is where the L-system commands are read and instruct a "turtle" to move and draw a line creating the fractal.
 In   order to use this file you must import matplotlib as mpl, import matplotlib.pyplot as plt, import matplotlib.colors as mcolors.
-In addition, import sys, from math import pi, sin, cos, and from math import isnan.
-In order the run this and output a file you must enter: python3 l-system-plotter.py l-system.txt <output file name> <degree of turn>.
+In addition, import sys, from math import pi, sin, cos, and from math import isnan.<br/> In order the run this and output a file you must enter:<br/> python3 l-system-plotter.py l-system.txt <output file name> <degree of turn>.

 ## Koch Snowflake
 This cpp file writes commands to a text file to produce the Koch Snowflake fractal.
 The libraries needed in order to run this are string, iostream, fstream, and cmath.